litestar-org/polyfactory/README.md

 When creating various models you might want to create a Base Factory with Generic Models with the `create_factory` method.
 This method will create a Generic factory with the given models.

+You could also override the child factory's `__model__` attribute to specify the model to use and the default values of the fields.
+For example setting the name values of the Pets as shown below:

 ```python